Surah Mumtahanah Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

-In Surah Al-Mujadilah (60:4), this is the first part of the powerful declaration made by the Prophet Abraham and his followers to their polytheistic people.
+In Surah Al-Mumtahanah (60:4), this is the first part of the powerful declaration made by the Prophet Abraham and his followers to their polytheistic people.
 “We are disassociated from you and from whatever you worship other than Allah.”
 The commentators explain that this is the practical manifestation of the “excellent example” (uswatun ḥasanah) of Abraham.
 It is a clear, public, and unambiguous declaration of disavowal (barāʾah).
 It is a complete ideological and religious break from the falsehood of polytheism.
 This disavowal is a necessary prerequisite for a pure and sincere monotheism.

 Thematic Context